bernardorubin/nodejs-course/README.md

 `node app.js`
 and simply follow instructions

-To check the deployment for the web-server weather app visit
+To check the deployment for the web-server weather app visit:

 https://web-server-bern-express.herokuapp.com/about